pgeu/pgeu-system/docs/confreg/schedule.md

 :   An integer representing how to sort the room.
 Lower values sorts earlier.

+URL
+:   A link to more information about the room, such a a link to a map or in the case of a streamed conference, a link to the stream.

 Available days
 :   List the days that this room is available.
 If no day is specified, the room is made available on all days.
 If there are no registration days defined